bensjx/Recommendation-System-with-LDA/README.md

 Topic modelling and NLP with gensim and nltk

 # Concept:
-1. Data cleaning
+1. EDA
-2. Data pre-processing (lemmatize, stop words, tokenize)
+2. Data cleaning
-3. Finding optimum number of topics with coherence value
+3. Recommender system
-4. Generating topic-word and document-topic distribution matrix
+4. Retrieving words that best predicts a "recommend/no recommend" using feature importance
-5. Finding similar products with cosine similarity
+5. Building of Bidirectional LSTM to predict recommendation